 Read Past Issues of Sharing Nursing’s Knowledge

 Read previous and archived issues of this newsletter, including: a story on efforts to prepare nurses for leadership in public policy; an RN Work Project study on the employment experiences of newly licensed registered nurses; and a profile of Nancy Ridenour, PhD, APRN, FAAN, an alumna of two RWJF programs, who is urging nurses to study political science, as well as more traditional sciences.
-See the February issue and read archived issues of Sharing Nursing’s Knowledge.
+Read archived issues of Sharing Nursing’s Knowledge.